corpinfo/git-s3-sync/README.md

 Version Control of Child Templates – Sync your Git Repo to S3
 -------------------------------------------------------------

-As the URL requirement for nested stacks [requires and S3 URL](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html#cfn-cloudformation-stack-templateurl), making changes can quickly become a hassle when there are several child templates that need to be maintained.
+As the URL requirement for nested stacks [requires a(n) S3 URL](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html#cfn-cloudformation-stack-templateurl), making changes can quickly become a hassle when there are several child templates that need to be maintained.
 Enter a great [quick-start](https://s3.amazonaws.com/quickstart-reference/git2s3/latest/doc/git-to-amazon-s3-using-webhooks.pdf) by AWS that gets us 80% of the way there.
 This quick-start will create Lambda functions that will take the contents of your git repo and upload a ZIP of them to S3.
-This is a great tool, but a ZIP file is useless to us if we want to actually hit the files directly via URL.
+This is a great solution, but a ZIP file might not fit your organization's needs, especially if we want to use the files directly via URL.

 We at Onica have faced this challenge numerous times, and as a result have modified the AWS provided scripts to actually deposit the contents of your repo while maintaining the original directory structure found with your repo.
 Our method involves taking the code from the AWS provided scripts and hosting them within your own S3 bucket, allowing us to modify the Lambda functions at our leisure.
 Use the following steps to create a stack that makes the necessary modifications.

-**Note:** The following steps can be followed to illustrate the process of modifying the AWS Quick Start for your own needs.
-You can also simply create the S3 bucket and use the Cloudformation template and Python script linked at the [end of this blog](#bonus).
+**Note:** These steps can be followed to illustrate the process.
+You can also simply create the S3 bucket and use the Cloudformation template at the [end of this blog](#bonus).

 ## Step 1: Configure the Initial Stack for Use<a id="step-1"></a>

-Using the [quick-start](https://s3.amazonaws.com/quickstart-reference/git2s3/latest/doc/git-to-amazon-s3-using-webhooks.pdf) guide, follow the steps for configuration, ensuring you configure for the **Git pull endpoint** strategy, not the **Zip download endpoint** strategy.
+Using the quick-start guide, follow the steps for configuration, ensuring you configure for the **Git pull endpoint** strategy, not the **Zip download endpoint** strategy.
 This initial configuration will consist of setting up the webhook in your repo, configuring an SSH keypair, and deploying the Lambda functions.
 Once this is in-place, be sure to do a test to verify everything is working correctly.

 While we won’t dive into detail on these steps as they are outlined in the quick start guide, the basics are creating a bucket for your repo objects to live, providing the IP ranges for your preferred repo, and designating the buckets to pull the quick-start files from.
 This will take 15-20 minutes, and all steps are well-defined within the guide.